-Why You Should Sponsor Local Events (and How to Do It Right)
+Why Companies Sponsor Events (and How to Do It Right)

-Businesses that sponsor events usually have more in mind than marketing.
-Sponsoring local athletic events, conferences, and other activities is a way for companies to support the causes that matter and add real value to the community that may not always show up on a balance sheet.
+Local businesses that sponsor events usually have more in mind than marketing.
+Supporting local athletic events, trade shows, conferences, and other activities is a way for companies to support the causes that matter and add real value to the community that may not always show up on a balance sheet.
 Of course, there are real benefits of event sponsorship that small businesses can’t overlook.

 Why Do Some Businesses Sponsor Local Events?

 Aside from simply wanting to support causes that matter, businesses know events do deliver value.
-Even if establishing a clear return on investment for event sponsorship isn’t the top priority, there are certainly benefits to getting involved.
+Even if establishing a clear return on investment for event sponsorship isn’t the top priority, there are advantages to getting involved.

 1. Raise brand awareness.